 When will I receive my SL report card?

-- Report cards will be printed and mailed to the home address in MyEdBC after Summer Learning has finished.
+- Report cards will be available via the Parent Portal in MyEdBC after Summer Learning has finished.

 - Please refer to the Summer Learning calendar on the website for reporting dates.